isomerpages/ura-lkywcp/index.md

               url: https://go.gov.sg/newsletter
     - infobar:
         title: The Prize
-        subtitle: Established 2009
+        subtitle: Launched since 2009
-        description: Launched in 2009, the Lee Kuan Yew World City Prize is a biennial international award that recognises outstanding cities in tackling urban challenges to bring about a holistic and sustained urban transformation.
+        description: The Lee Kuan Yew World City Prize is a biennial international award that recognises outstanding cities in tackling urban challenges to bring about a holistic and sustained urban transformation.
         button: Find out more
         url: /about/about-the-prize/
     - infopic: